Once you understand differentiators and how to develop them with specifics, the next step is using them to maximum advantage in proposals.

 The executive summary is usually the most read section of any proposal—and often the only section read by the decision maker.
 This is where you lay out your winning strategy—and win strategies are all about differentiation.

 Make key value propositions the centrepiece of your executive summary—and take every opportunity to stress features that make your offer superior.
 Do not hesitate to draw comparisons with your closest competitors (without naming them).

 In addition to embedding differentiators in proposal text, ensure they are always present in these high visibility locations:

 Make your differentiators count: Express differentiators where they will have highest impact, including in section summaries (1), capsule statements (2) and visualizations (3).

-Capsule statements: Capsule statements are short (10-15 word) sales pitches designed to grab the evaluator’s attention and be memorable.
+Capsule statements: Capsule statements or call-outs are short (8-10 word) sales pitches designed to grab the evaluator’s attention and be memorable.
 Build each around a key differentiator.
 Set off capsule statements from body text using coloured text and/or a background tint.

 Visualizations: Build visualizations around key differentiators.
 Examples: